space-sh/space/doc/space-modules/spacefile-yaml-reference.md

 This will make it so that `space -e[tab]` will expand to `space -e var1=` and `space -e var1=[tab][tab]` will list the three values provided.

+If no `value:` is defined then the implicit default `value: ${var1-}` is used, to have the variable be defined and assigned to it self.

+The values below the `values:` node are never automatically used as default values, they are only used for tab completion.

 Also auto completion on positional arguments is supported:

 ```yaml